Speech Recognition Setup #

 Plugin_Julius_conf=dnn

-The speech recognition module opens the default audio input device.
-Prepare a voice input device and set it as the default voice input device.
+The speech recognition module opens the system default sound input device to perform recognition.
+Prepare an audio input device and set it as the default input device.

-Launch the example content with the .mdf file set up as above.
+Start the Example content with the .mdf file configured as above.

-When launch was successfull, you will see a circular meter like the one below appears in the lower left corner of the screen after some time.
-The varying size of the circle represents the input volume.
+After starting, if a circular meter like the one below appears in the lower-left corner of the screen, the engine has started successfully.
+The circle size represents the input volume.

-Try speaking English into the audio input device.
-When voice recognition starts, the circular meter will look like this:
+Speak toward the audio input device.
+When recognition starts, the circular meter will look like this:

-If you want to output the results separated by each word, you can specify it in the .mdf file as follows:
+If you want the result to be separated by words, you can specify the following in the .mdf:

 Plugin_Julius_wordspacing=yes

-You can disable the caption by adding the following line to main.mdf.
+You can turn off caption display.
+To disable captions, add the following line to main.mdf:

 show_caption=false

-Julius is a compact open-source voice recognition engine, but it was made with technology from a generation ago, and its model performance and noise resistance, especially recognition accuracy under noisy conditions, are inferior to the latest voice recognition engines.
+Julius is a compact open-source speech recognition engine, but it was developed with older techniques; model quality and noise robustness – especially in noisy environments – can be inferior to modern speech recognition engines.

-If you create a system with Python using a cloud voice recognition engine like Google STT or Whisper, you can link it in two ways:
+If you build a system using cloud STT engines like Google STT or local models like Whisper via Python, you can integrate them with MMDAgent-EX in two ways:

-• Run as a submodule of MMDAgent-EX with Plugin_AnyScript
+- Run them as a submodule of MMDAgent-EX using Plugin_AnyScript